-And DPON is the PON concentration above background determined by:
+And D{PON} is the PON concentration above background determined by:

-$$D{PON} = (PON{present embayment} - PON{present offshore})$$
+$D{PON} = (PON{present embayment} - PON{present offshore})$

-The benthic flux modeled for the Centerville River - East Bay system is reduced from existing conditions based on the load reduction and the observed PON concentrations within each subembayment relative to Nantucket Sound (boundary condition).
+The benthic flux modeled for the Little Pond embayment system is reduced from existing conditions based on the load reduction and the observed PON concentrations within each sub-embayment relative to Vineyard Sound (boundary condition).
 The benthic flux input to each sub-embayment was reduced (toward zero) based on the reduction of N in the watershed load.

 The loadings from atmospheric sources incorporated into the TMDL, however, are the same rates presently occurring, because, as discussed above, local control of atmospheric loadings is not considered feasible.

-Locally controllable sources of N within the watersheds are categorized as on-site subsurface wastewater disposal system wastes and land use (which includes stormwater runoff and fertilizers).
-Figure 5 emphasizes the fact that the overwhelming majority of locally controllable N comes from on-site subsurface wastewater disposal systems.
+Locally controllable sources of N within the watersheds are categorized as on-site subsurface wastewater disposal system wastes, land use (which includes stormwater runoff and fertilizers), and waste water treatment facilities.
+The following figure emphasizes the fact that the overwhelming majority of locally controllable N comes from on-site subsurface wastewater disposal systems.